wurmlab/SBC361-programming-in-R/Rbasics.md

 mat4 <- outer(X=1:5, Y=4:8)
 mat5 <- matrix("Hello World", nrow=2, ncol=5)
 ```
 As with vectors, you can get to the elements of a matrix using square brackets, but with  a two-dimensional index! (`mat1[4,3]`, `mat1[1:4, 1:2]`, `mat1[1:3,]`).
 You can perform simple calculations on matrices, in which case the calculation applies to each element separately (`(mat3 + 2)*2` ).
 You can also combine the values in several matrices, as long as the dimensions of the matrices are compatible (`(mat3*100) + mat4)`.
 Finally, you can create logical expressions that apply to an entire matrix.
-For example, try evaluating `(mat1 > 10)`
+For example, try evaluating `(mat1 > 10)`.

 ### Data frame
 A very common type of object is the data frame.
 On the face of it, these look very similar to matrices.
 However, there are some important differences between data frames and matrices.
 The most important difference is that, in a matrix, all the elements need to be of the same class, while in a data frame, different classes are allowed.
 Several data frames are  loaded into R by default (`puromycin.data <- Puromycin`).
 Like in matrices, you can access different elements of the data frame using indices (`puromycin.data[1,1]`).
 While you can get to specific columns using an index (`puromycin.data[,2]`), R allows you to get to specific columns using their name and the dollar sign: `puromycin.data$rate`.
 Note that, although the data frame is of class data frame, typing `puromycin.data$rate` will return a vector of class numeric (try using the function `class()` to check this).

-Normally, when R encounters columns with words in a data frame, (rather than numbers), it automatically interprets them as data of a different type, the factor.
+Normally, when R encounters columns with words in a data frame (rather than numbers), it automatically interprets them as data of a different type, the factor.
 This allows us to work with categorical data, by organising the data into discrete categories, known as levels (e.g., red, yellow and blue could be the levels of a column called ‘colour’).
-Check puromycin.data$rate as an example.
+Check `puromycin.data$rate` as an example.

 ### Lists
 The last data type that is commonly seen in R is the list.
 A list is a bit like a complicated vector, where the elements can be objects of any type.
 For example, we can make a list of vectors: